tschnibo/db_connection/examples/tcp_connection/README.md

 TCPConnection
 =============

-`TCPConnection` is a simple `DBConnection` process that behaves in a similar way to a `:gen_tcp` socket.
+`TCPConnection` is a simple `DBConnLegacy` process that behaves in a similar way to a `:gen_tcp` socket.

 This example should help show how to handle the lifecycle of a socket